 Outstanding applicants who have completed the Masters degree or Licenciatura, or expect to complete it by August 2014, in any engineering field, computer science, the physical sciences (physics, earth science, or chemistry), the life sciences, or mathematics, are encouraged to apply.

 - the application form (Basque PhD Scholarship Application Form),

 - three letters of recommendation, and

-- a statement of research interests (also complete this form ECE Student Research Area Preferences)
+- a 2-3 page typed statement of research interests

-by 15 April 2013.
-Research specialties of Boise State’s ECE faculty can be found at link.
-Application materials should be submitted electronically to the Boise State University Electrical and Computer Engineering Department at firstname.lastname@example.org with the subject line “Basque PhD Scholarship”.
-Notification of awardees is expected by 15 May 2013.
+by 15 March 2014.
+Application materials should be submitted electronically to EBarneySmith@boisestate.edu with the subject line “Basque PhD Scholarship”.
+Notification of awardees is expected by 1 May 2014.

 Scholars who are selected will then be required to take and demonstrate adequate levels in the GRE exam, and the TOEFL English language proficiency exam.
 Students with a C1 English language level should be able to achieve passing scores on the TOEFL exam.

-This must then be followed by a formal application for admission to Boise State University’s Graduate College and the Electrical and Computer Engineering graduate program.
-The process for this is explained at Boise State University graduate college.
+This must then be followed by a formal application for admission to Boise State University’s Graduate College and the respective departmental graduate program.
+The process for this is explained at Boise State University Graduate College.